OCA throws Iran official out of Asiad

-SEOUL (Reuters) - The president of the Olympic Council of Asia (OCA) apologized on Wednesday after an Iranian official was thrown out of the Asian Games in South Korea after being charged with sexual harassment.

-Police had charged the official following a complaint by a female volunteer at a soccer stadium.
-A Palestine soccer player has also been charged with the same offence after another incident at the athletes village.
+SEOUL (Reuters) - The Olympic Council of Asia (OCA) has thrown an Iranian official out of the Asian Games after South Korean police charged him with sexual harassment, while a Palestine soccer player has been charged with the same offence and banned from leaving the country.

-OCA President Sheikh Ahmad Al-Fahad Al-Sabah told Reuters in an interview that the OCA had taken the necessary action to respond to the incidents and that it would serve as a lesson to all the other athletes and officials at the Sept.
-19 to Oct.
-4 Games in Incheon, west of Seoul.

-“I think now others will understand what is against the law and what are the lines they cannot cross,” said Sheikh Ahmad.

-“Although this is a negative incident, there can be a positive from it.
-It is part of the Games to educate, to exchange cultures and to understand other nationalities and cultures.”

-The OCA has asked Iran’s National Olympic Committee to send the official home.
+The OCA has also asked Iran’s National Olympic Committee to send him home.

 “The Olympic Council of Asia has issued a zero tolerance policy for any cases of sexual harassment at the Asian Games in Incheon, Korea,” it said in a statement.